Typically, a bachelor's degree requires 120 college credits—but it's not always that simple. Here's how to parse through credit requirements.

-Vocational associate degree programs, however, tend to require a higher number of credit hours as they are designed to lead toward a specific job with no further schooling, such as cosmetologist, dental hygienist, or veterinary assistant.
+However, vocational associate degree programs tend to require a higher number of credit hours as they are designed to lead toward a specific job with no further schooling, such as cosmetologist, dental hygienist, or veterinary assistant.

 Master’s degree programs often have additional graduation requirements beyond total credit hours.
-Many require successful completion of a thesis, capstone, or other culminating project.
+Many require successful completion of a thesis, capstone, or another culminating project.

 To determine the total number of credit hours required for your master’s degree, search “graduation requirements” on your program’s website.

 Learn more: Is a Master's Degree Worth It?

 Ready to start earning credits toward your degree?
 Check out the degree programs available on Coursera and learn at your own pace from anywhere, with course options from top universities.

 If you’ve already earned some college credits, you may want to look into the Bachelor of Applied Arts & Sciences from the University of North Texas.
 You could enter the program with up to 90 transfer credit hours, saving time and money as you pursue your bachelor’s degree.